techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_08/Exercise_08.md

 	```sh
 	cf login -a https://api.cf.eu10.hana.ondemand.com -u ml-train+XX@sap.com
 	```
-	where **XX** must be replaced with your group number.
+	where **XX** must be replaced with your workstation ID.
 Enter the password for your user provided by the instructor.
 Note: The password will not show.
 	![](images/02.png)

 1. Enter the command `cf service-key <instance name> <service key>` to display your service key and make sure that everything is available.